 A quilt is not merely a relaxing bed cover: it is also a piece of artwork.
 The artists that make our quilts select high quality vivid materials and organize them into an attractive masterpiece.
 Pick from our stock of over 2 hundred Amish homemade quilts for a quilt that best matches your taste.

-Though the pieces of fabric are sewn with each other by machine to make certain tighter stitching, all the quilting is done by hand.
-100% cotton materials compose the top and bottom of the quilt.
-The batting sandwiched between those 2 layers, nevertheless, is 100% polyester.
-This polyester batting warranties both warmth as well as superb washing outcomes.
+Though the pieces of fabric are stitched by machine to make sure tighter stitching, all the quilting is done by hand.
+100% cotton fabrics make up the top and bottom of the quilt.
+The batting sandwiched in between those two layers, nevertheless, is 100% polyester.
+This polyester batting warranties both warmth and also superb washing outcomes.

 Almost all of our quilts are generous enough to overcome the need for a dust ruffle or pillow shams.
 Just as bed heights vary, each quilt's measurements differs.
 We publish the quilt's measurements as well as the estimated drop for you to compare to the sizing you are looking for.
 Definitely do your research prior to purchasing!

 Yes, these quilts are undoubtedly machine-washable!
 We recommend the following guidelines for the best care of your heirloom quilt:

 - Machine wash with cold water on gentle cycle.

 - Use only light laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the first washing, include 1/2 cup vinegar as well as 2 tbsps of salt in addition to the laundry soap.
 This home remedy stops bleed and also assists in protecting the colors in your quilt.